||8.4 / 10

 While one of my greatest joys is night hiking, there are times based on the answers to the above questions when I just don’t do it.
 In these circumstances when I know I won’t be night hiking, I choose to carry my Petzl e+Lite.

-Lets be frank, Petzl market this light as an Ultra-compact emergency headlamp however with the rise of long distance hiking, particularly in the USA, this light has now become the choice of many as their main light, myself included.
+Lets be frank, Petzl market this light as an Ultra-compact emergency headlamp however with the rise of long distance hiking, particularly in the USA, this light has now become the choice of many as their main light.
 This light is currently the lightest weight head torch on the market and when not being used as a way finding light, ticks all the boxes:

 - Its lightweight